Skip to content

 Clients are given their FINRA regulatory excess based on the prior-day's closing prices

-Member firms can allow clients to use their “intraday real time” house or FINRA excess; the concept of start-of-day excess no longer applies
+Rules allow member firms to provide “intraday real time” house or FINRA excess; the concept of start-of-day excess no longer applies

 Deposit and intraday profits